September 16, 2021

 Understanding candidates’ preferences will allow you to craft an employer value proposition that will attract candidates and diversify your pipeline.
-Our research suggests that many factors contribute to candidates’ decisions, but there are two key trends you need to consider.
+Our research suggests that many factors contribute to candidates’ decisions, but there are two key trends in offer decision drivers you need to consider.

 (1) Candidates’ top decision drivers focus on employee wellness.

 In our survey of over 600 experienced professionals, we found that the top three drivers of offer acceptance regardless of candidates’ social identity (race, gender, or LGBTQ+ status) are good work-life balance, a competitive paid time off (PTO) policy, and comprehensive health insurance.

 The significant majority (85%) of all candidates considered work-life balance to be at least “very important” in their decision to accept an offer, while 79% felt the same about PTO and health insurance.

 The importance of these factors suggests that candidates want to work with companies that are invested in employees’ overall wellness.

 Taking this into account, highlight what work life-balance looks like at your company, and your competitive PTO and health insurance policies, if applicable, when extending job offers.

 (2) Working at an inclusive workplace is particularly important for candidates from diverse backgrounds.